 imaging the brain at diffraction-limited and super-resolved resolution

 To image neurons and their networks in vivo, light has to travel through the brain, where its wavefront is distorted by refractive-index mismatches.
 The aberrated wavefront leads to an enlarged focal volume with reduced intensity, compromising image brightness, resolution and contrast.
 A few hundred microns below the surface of the brain, it is no longer possible to study neural computation with single synapse resolution.
-Using adaptive optics (AO) to measure and cancel out these aberrations, we demonstrated diffraction-limited imaging performance throughout mouse cortex.
+The Ji lab has pioneered the use of adaptive optics (AO) to measure and cancel out sample-induced aberration in microscopy (reviewed in 2017, 2018, 2021, and 2023).

 Imaging the brain at greater depth